Skip to main content

 Tell the insurer specifically what you want them to do: pay the claim, issue the supplement, correct the estimate, provide the documentation they are withholding, respond to your communications, or explain their position in writing with reference to the policy.
 Give them a reasonable deadline to respond.

-Preserve Your Proof of Delivery
+Proof of Delivery Preservation

 Keep a copy and send the letter by certified mail with return receipt requested, or by email with delivery/read confirmation.
 If you send it by email, consider also sending a hard copy by certified mail.
 The delivery confirmation becomes part of the record.

-Consider Multiple Recipients
+Distribution to Multiple Recipients

 Sending the letter to the adjuster alone may not be sufficient.
 Consider also sending it to the adjuster's supervisor, the claims department manager, or the insurer's home office.
 The wider the distribution within the insurer's organization, the harder it is for anyone to claim they were unaware of the issues.